Catalysis in Action via Elementary Thermal Operations: Characterizing

-Generally, finding the extremal points of $ \clSeto(\pstate) $ is hard.
-In particular, one can have multiple extremal points corresponding to the same $ \beta $-ordering, and the number of extremal points is only known to be upper bounded by the combinations of $\beta$-swaps concatenated up to a maximum length $l_{\rm max}$, yielding an extremely loose number, scaling as $d^{2d!/(d-3)}$.

-On the other hand, there are initial states $ \pstate $ yielding exceptionally simple $ \clSeto(\pstate) $ structure.
-For instance, a Gibbs state $ \tbeta $ cannot transform to any other state via ETOs and thus $ \clSeto(\tbeta) $ has a single (extremal) point $ \tbeta $.
-Yet, for more generic initial states, the following Lemma provides some intuition into the lower bound on the number of extremal points. \begin{lemma} For any state $ \pstate\in\probspace^d $, the reachable state set $ \clSeto(\pstate) $ has at least one extremal point $ \rstate $ having $ \border(\rstate) = \psi $ for any ordering $ \psi $. \end{lemma} The proof can be found in Appendix~\ref{appendix:proof_ext_point_for_each_order}.
-Lemma~\ref{lemma:ext_point_for_each_order} does not contradict above-mentioned simpler cases since one extremal state $ \rstate $ can possess multiple $ \beta $-orders when some of its slopes $ \slope(\rstate)_{i} $ are degenerate, e.g. $ \border(\tbeta) $ can be any pemutation of $ (1,\cdots,d) $.
+Finding the extreme points of $ \clSeto(\pstate) $ is generally a hard task.
+In particular, multiple extreme points that correspond to the same $ \beta $-ordering often exist, and the total number of extreme points is only known to be upper bounded by Eq.~\eqref{eq:number_of_ext}, which yields an extremely loose number, scaling as $d^{2d!/(d-3)}$ even with our improved result Thm.~\ref{thm:ETO_cone}.
+Lemma~\ref{lemma:ext_point_for_each_order} provides some intuition into the lower bound on the number of extreme points for generic initial states. \begin{lemma} For any state $ \pstate\in\probspace^d $, the reachable state set $ \clSeto(\pstate) $ has at least one extreme point $ \rstate $ having $ \border(\rstate) = \psi $ for any ordering $ \psi $. \end{lemma} The proof can be found in \ref{appendix:proof_ext_point_for_each_order}.
+Note that Lemma~\ref{lemma:ext_point_for_each_order} does not imply that all initial states have at least $ d! $ distinct extreme points.
+For instance, a Gibbs state $ \tbeta $ cannot be transformed into any other state via ETO and thus $ \clSeto(\tbeta) $ has a single (extreme) point $ \tbeta $.
+In this case, $ \slope(\tbeta) $ is fully degenerate and $ \border(\tbeta) $ can be any permutation of $ (1,\cdots,d) $.